 Step two: Pull the colors from the pattern.

-I’ve gone ahead and used Sherwin Williams Color Match (available via app) to show you the colors.
+I’ve gone ahead and used Sherwin Williams Color Snap (available via app) to show you the colors.
 This step is not necessary but it is important that you note the colors contained within the pattern.

 Step three: Select the remaining pillows based on your pattern’s colors.

 “In The Navy” is the dominant color of the pattern I’ve chosen above.
 It is important that you do not use this color again in the same large capacity.
 You can find a pillow with a touch of it to create a cohesive look.

 PRO TIP: Using different colors lend toward a more colorful design.

 This example you see below includes all three key elements including scale, pattern and color.
 To begin you’ll note a large scale with the pink pillow, medium scale with the front pillow and small scale with the blue pillow.
 Additionally, this configuration uses stripes, a graphic animal print and a geometric print.
 Lastly, you’ll note the colors both the right and left pillows have are colors directly from the graphic pattern in the front.
 The combination of these is what allows this to be a successfully design space.